rust-cv/space/README.md

 - Octrees
   - Iteration
   - Gathering data from leaf nodes for internal nodes
-    - Caching variant uses linear hashed octree table to look up.
+    - Uses linear hashed octree LRU cache to speed up gathering.
     - Random sampling approach to gathering supported (e.g., run a barnes hut simulation, but limit a box's samples)
   - Performing a tree fold from the leaves to the root of the tree
   - Pointer based octrees
   - Linear hashed octrees